fkoulen/pacman-themed-iot-cuckoo-clock/docs/journal.md

 Today I implemented CRUD functionality in my web application.
 I did this with the help of [this course](https://www.udemy.com/course/build-crud-application-php-mysql/learn/lecture/7000068#reviews).

-Found this useful graphic of the Wemos D1 Mini pinout:
+Found this useful graphic of the Wemos D1 Mini pin out:
 ![](https://www.tinytronics.nl/shop/image/cache/catalog/products/product-003910/wemos-d1-mini-v4-esp8266-ch340-usb-c-pinout-600x600w.jpg)

 I also connected the WEMOS to Wi-Fi and retrieved the amount of chocolate cups from the koffiepunt API.
 Afterward I